This post may contain affiliate links. Please read our disclosure for more info.

 Our need to ‘consume’ has consequences far beyond a cluttered house and inflated debt and stress levels however, it also affects our planet and all the living beings we share it with (animals and people alike).

-Although we try not to be too hardcore in our approach, we will, from time to time, bandy about hippie-esque phrases like ‘sustainable living’ or yabba on about how our actions and decisions impact the world around us.
-(Case in point, the paragraph above.)
+Although we try not to be too hardcore in our approach, we do sometimes bandy about hippie-esque phrases like ‘sustainable living’ or yabba on about how our actions and decisions impact the world around us.

 That’s just how we roll.
 Sometimes.
 Mostly, though, we try to keep things light and conversational and have us a whole lot of fun.